cb-agr/agriPlot/README.md

 plot(fbBoundary,axes=TRUE)
 ```

 The figure shown here is a rectangular polygon field boundary that encloses all plots.
-The output from this function can also be used as a masking layer for a raster input.
+The output from this function can also be used as a masking layer for a raster input:
 <img src="https://github.com/cb-agr/agriPlot/blob/main/Images/fbboundaryoutput.png" alt="Field Boundary" height=300px>

 ```R
 #add plot points
 points(fbBoundGeom,cex=0.25)
 ```

-Field boundary with plot points.
+Field boundary with plot points:
 <img src="https://github.com/cb-agr/agriPlot/blob/main/Images/fieldbook_boundary_with_points.png" alt="fieldbook boundary with plot points" height=300px>

 The figure below is the vector shapefile output in QGIS.
 Further uses might include exporting a KML file from QGIS and loading it into a GIS iPhone/Android application to take to the field.
 Notes: since this boundary only encloses single points representing plots, the area will be slightly smaller than the actual field area.
 If you want to account for the entire plot dimensions see agriPlotDim.
 <img src="https://github.com/cb-agr/agriPlot/blob/main/Images/field_boundaries.png" alt="field boundary in QGIS" height=300px>

-#### <u>encloseVarBoundaries</u>
+### <u>encloseVarBoundaries</u>

 **Usage**